AztecProtocol/aztec-connect-bridges/src/specs/curve/readme.md

 ## Does the bridge maintain state?

 No, the bridge don't maintain a state.
-However, it keep an insignificant amount of token (dust) in the bridge to reduce gas-costs of future transactions.
+However, it keeps an insignificant amount of token (dust) in the bridge to reduce gas-costs of future transactions.
 By having dust, we don't need to do a `sstore` from `0` to `non-zero`.